mixlayer/modelsocket-rs/README.md

 ## Python bindings

-Enabling the `python` feature exposes a `modelsocket_py` extension module that wraps the Rust client in a "blocking" API.
-Each blocking method spins up an internal Tokio runtime and executes the underlying asynchronous call, so the bindings feel natural to synchronous Python code while still reusing the Rust implementation.
+Enabling the `python` feature exposes a `modelsocket` extension module that wraps the Rust client in a "blocking" API.
+The bindings reuse a shared single-threaded Tokio runtime under the hood so each call feels natural to synchronous Python code while still delegating the work to the async Rust implementation.

 ### Installing the bindings locally